Automattic/Custom-Javascript-Editor/readme.txt

 Tags: javascript
 Requires at least: 3.4
 Tested up to: 3.4.1
-Stable tag: 1.0
+Stable tag: 0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Write custom javascript right from wp-admin!
+Add custom Javascript to your site from an editor in the WordPress admin

 == Description ==

-Write custom javascript right from wp-admin!
+Add custom Javascript to your site from an editor in the WordPress admin.

+Your code is stored and revisioned with a custom post type, so you can always go back to a previous working state.

-If you'd like to check out the code and contribute, [join us on GitHub](https://github.com/Automattic/WordPress.com-Custom-Javascript).
+If you'd like to check out the code and contribute, [join us on GitHub](https://github.com/Automattic/Custom-Javascript-Editor).
 Pull requests are more than welcome!

 == Installation ==